 While children need a certain amount of privacy, they also need parental involvement and supervision in their daily lives.
 The same general parenting skills that apply to the "real world" also apply while online.

 Be sure to install a powerful security system on your computer such as Norton Internet Security, and keep it up to date.
 This will protect your computer from viruses, intrusions by hackers, spyware, spam, privacy threats, nasty pop-ups and even allow you to limit the sites your children can access.
-Be wary of incomplete parental control features in packages such as Trend Micro's PC-cillin Internet Security (an excellent security suite, with unfortunately weak parental control features).

 If you have cause for concern about your children's online activities, talk to them.
 Also seek out the advice and counsel of teachers, librarians, and other Internet and online service users in your area.
 Open communication with your children, utilization of such computer resources, and getting online yourself will help you obtain the full benefits of these systems and alert you to any potential problem that may occur with their use.
 If your child tells you about an upsetting person or thing encountered while online, don't blame your child but help him or her avoid problems in the future.
 Remember - how you respond will determine whether they confide in you the next time they encounter a problem and how they learn to deal with problems on their own.